secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ### Components

-- In the **CouchDB** all CASF-Advisories and additional data like the audit trail are persisted
+- In the **CouchDB** all CSAF advisories and additional data like the audit trail are persisted
 - The **CSAF-Validator** is a NodeJs application that provides the "CSAF extended validator" as REST-Service
 - The **CSAF-Backend** is a Spring Boot Application that provides the REST-Services for the functions for the CSAF management system
-- The **CSAF-Backend** uses the CouchDB to persist and read the CSAF-Advisories and the additional data
+- The **CSAF-Backend** uses the CouchDB to persist and read the CSAF advisories and the additional data
-- The **CSAF-Backend** uses the CSAF-Validator to validate CSAF-Advisories
+- The **CSAF-Backend** uses the CSAF-Validator to validate CSAF advisories
 - The Secvisogram **React Application** is hosted on a nginx Webserver that provides the static data for the React Client
 - The **Authentication Proxy** is an OAuth2-Proxy that handles all requests that